ishaanam/wallet-fingerprinting/README.md

 that one of the transactions provided exhibits the same exact fingerprints of one of these 8 wallets, but in reality a different wallet was used to create that transaction.

-## Setup
+The notebook can be used [here on Google Colab](https://colab.research.google.com/drive/1hWVe9U-r5np_QiGNtM6qaapXq8YwQ1FX?usp=sharing), or it can be run locally (see below).
+These functions use Bitcoin Core or the mempool.space REST API to fetch information about the transactions.
+If Bitcoin Core is not configured, mempool.space will be used by default.
+The Google Colab notebook will always use mempool.space.

+## Setting Up Bitcoin Core

-In order to use this you must be running a Bitcoin Core node.
-You can connect to this node by configuring the RPC settings in `rpc_config.ini`.
+You can connect to your Bitcoin node by configuring the RPC settings in `rpc_config.ini`.

+## Setting Up Jupyter

 In order to use the Jupyter notebook, you need to have Jupyter installed.
 This can be done by running the following: